List of compositions by Wolfgang Amadeus Mozart: Violin music

 Mozart also wrote sonatas for keyboard and violin.
 For the most part, these are keyboard-centric sonatas where the violin plays a more accompanying role.
 In later years, the role of the violin grew to not just a support to the other solo instrument, but to build a dialogue with it.

 The 'Violin Sonatas', KV 10–15, are unique in that they include an ad lib. cello part along with the score for violin and keyboard.
 The Neue Mozart-Ausgabe (1966) therefore includes them along with the other keyboard trios, although the Köchel catalogue (K^{6}, 1964) lists them as normal violin sonatas.
+In his notes to the first complete recording of this edition, Gottfried Kraus defends the decision to classify them as piano trios on the basis that the treble part involves double stops and passages that are characteristic violin writing, and that the first edition included a separate part for the cellist, which makes it likely that Mozart had a piano trio in mind.